tlshaheen/api_docs/doc/people_api.md

 * `mobile` - the person's cell phone number
 * `birthdate` - the person's birthdate
 * `sex` - the person's sex (M or F)
-* `tags` - the tags assigned to the person, as an array of strings
+* `tags` - the tags assigned to the person, as an array of strings (setting via this API has been deprecated, use the people tags API)
 * `note` - a note to attach to the person's profile
 * `support_level` - level of support the person has for your nation, expressed as a number between 1 and 5, 1 being Strong support, 5 meaning strong opposition, and 3 meaning undecided.
 * `home_address` - an address resource representing the person's home